 QAM is in many radio communications and data delivery applications.
 However some specific variants of QAM are used in some specific applications and standards.

-In addition to this, variants of QAM are also used for many wireless and cellular technology applications.
-Here the link conditions can vary and accordingly the order of the QAM modulation used can normally be altered dynamically with the level of error correction to achieved the best throughput.
-This means balancing the QAM order with the level of error correction against the prevailing link conditions.
 As data rates have risen and the demands on spectrum efficiency have increased, so too has the complexity of the link adaptation technology.
-Data channels are carried on the cellular radio signal to enable fast adaptation of the link to meet the prevailing link quality and ensure the optimu data throughput, balancing transmitter power, QAM order, and forward error correction, etc.
+Data channels are carried on the cellular radio signal to enable fast adaptation of the link to meet the prevailing link quality and ensure the optimum data throughput, balancing transmitter power, QAM order, and forward error correction, etc.

 Constellation diagrams for QAM